Major Dundee

+The film was released by Columbia Pictures on March 16, 1965.
+Initial critical response was largely negative, but retrospective reviews have been highly positive, following the release of an extended cut closer to Peckinpah's original vision in 2005.

 Plot

-During the American Civil War, Union cavalry officer Major Amos Dundee is relieved of his command for an unspecified tactical error at the Battle of Gettysburg and sent to head a prisoner-of-war camp in the New Mexico Territory.
+During the American Civil War, Union cavalry officer Major Amos Dundee is relieved of his command for a tactical error at the Battle of Gettysburg and sent to head a prisoner-of-war camp in the New Mexico Territory.
 After a family of ranchers and a relief column of cavalry are massacred by Apache war chief Sierra Charriba, Dundee sends his scout Samuel Potts to locate Charriba and begins raising his own, unauthorized force.
 He attempts to recruit Confederate prisoners led by his former friend, Captain Ben Tyreen.
 Tyreen bears a grudge against Dundee and refuses his request.
 Before the war, Dundee had cast the deciding vote in Tyreen's court-martial from the United States Army for participating in a duel, leading to Tyreen's dismissal.
 Dundee is a Southerner, but fought for the Union.

 Dundee's recruits include bugler Tim Ryan, the only survivor of the massacre (and the film's narrator), as well as a horse thief, a drunken mule-packer, a vengeful minister, and a small group of black soldiers who are tired of doing menial tasks.
 Dundee reluctantly appoints the inexperienced Lieutenant Graham as his second-in-command.
 Eventually, facing a hanging which may or may not be a bluff on Dundee's part, Tyreen binds himself and 20 of his men to loyally serve Dundee, but only until Charriba is "taken or destroyed".

 When the diverse factions of Dundee's force are not fighting each other, they engage the Apaches in several bloody battles.
-Though they rescue several young children captured by the Apaches, Dundee's men lose most of their supplies in an ambush, forcing them to raid a village garrisoned by French troops supporting Emperor Maximilian of Mexico.
+Though they rescue several young children captured by the Apaches, Dundee's men lose most of their supplies in an ambush, forcing them to raid a village garrisoned by French troops supporting Emperor Maximilian.
 However, little remains to be looted, and Dundee ends up sharing some of his dwindling food with the starving Mexicans.
 Beautiful resident Teresa Santiago, the Austrian widow of a doctor executed for his support of the rebels under Benito Juárez, causes further tensions between Dundee and Tyreen, as they compete for her attentions.
 Dundee makes escaping easy for his French prisoners.
 When they return with reinforcements, Dundee surprises the French column and makes off with badly needed supplies.
 After this success, the men begin to get along.
 However, one of the Confederates, O. W. Hadley, attempts to desert.
 Dundee orders his execution, but Tyreen shoots Hadley himself to quell any resentment from his men.